2010–2014 NCAA conference realignment: Women's ice hockey

 Women's ice hockey was almost completely unaffected by the numerous realignments involving the men's teams.

 Although the Big Ten then (as now) had six full members with varsity men's hockey (Michigan, Michigan State, Minnesota, Ohio State, Penn State, Wisconsin), only four of those schools sponsor varsity women's hockey (the two Michigan schools have never sponsored the sport).
-As of 2022–23, no other Big Ten school has added the sport, leaving the conference two short of the number of teams needed to officially sponsor women's ice hockey and receive an automatic bid to the NCAA women's hockey championship.
+As of 2023–24, no other Big Ten school has added the sport, leaving the conference two short of the number of teams needed to officially sponsor women's ice hockey and receive an automatic bid to the NCAA women's hockey championship.

 In addition, the original CCHA never sponsored women's hockey in its history, and in fact had only one member school with a varsity women's team (Ohio State, a departing member whose women's team was and still is in the WCHA).

 The only change to the women's conference setup was in College Hockey America, which only sponsors women's hockey.
 CHA lost Niagara (which dropped the sport completely) and added Penn State, Lindenwood and RIT.

+In another postscript, CHA and Atlantic Hockey merged after the 2023–24 season to form Atlantic Hockey America.